filecoin-project/FIPs/resources/fip-0100/fip0100Appendix.md

 ### Simulations

 #### Methodology
-To understand the effect of BR-based vs CS-based fees, we consider the following 7 metrics:
+To understand the effect of BR-based vs CS-based fees, we consider the following 6 metrics:
-- Onboarding Fee / Sector (assuming 32 GiB of QAP);
-- Onboarding fee per sector / Pledge per sector;
+- Onboarding fee per sector / Pledge per unit of Quality Adjusted Power (QAP);
-- Onboarding fee per sector / 1 day of BlockReward per sector;
+- Onboarding fee per sector / 1 day of BlockReward per unit of QAP;
 - Cumulative onboarding fees that would be collected;
-- Fil-on-FIL Returns (FoFR[^*]) estimate before the per sector fee;
+- Fil-on-FIL Returns (FoFR[^*]) estimate before the per sector fee, per unit of QAP;
-- FoFR after the per sector fee (including a savings estimate for removing batch balancer);
+- FoFR after the per sector fee (including a savings estimate for removing batch balancer),  per unit of QAP;
-- The percentage change in FoFR from before per sector fee to after per sector fee.
+- The percentage change in FoFR from before per sector fee to after per sector fee, , per unit of QAP.

 [^*]:Note: FoFR is defined as `(Returns - Fees)/Pledge`